JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include imageEmbed.html link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/route.png" %}

-Any connections, like SSH, will get stuck during this time period.
+Any connections, like SSH, will get stuck during this period.

 This is also visible in our data since data upload was blocked for 2 minutes and 13 seconds: